Wobblyyyy/Pathfinder2/readme.md

 [FIRST Tech Challenge](https://www.firstinspires.org/robotics/ftc).
 Pathfinder2, colloquially denoted as "Pathfinder," is an efficient and expansive library written in Java, making use of the Java [JDK version 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

+<h2 align="center">Important Notice</h2>

+This library is still in active development.
+There's a lot of placeholders and a lot of missing documentation.
+You will most certainly encounter one or two bugs.
+Actually, maybe a little more than one or two.

 <h2 align="center">Documentation Style</h2>